mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 Step four, copy this random document.

 Finally, let's try to insert it into the collection.
+See if we get a duplicate key error.

 ```javascript
 MongoDB Enterprise atlas-ty4m6s-shard-0:PRIMARY> db.inspections.insert({